Communications Management | By Duncan Haughey | minute read

 Have you been in a meeting where the senior person sets the scene for a project and encourages an open and collaborative discussion?
 I've experienced this, too, and this is what I've termed the 'sell' manager.
 These managers are interested in what other people have to say.
 They're open-minded to the way things will happen.

-Two different approaches—both get work done, right?
+Two different approaches—both get work done.
 Perhaps, but some methods are more effective than others.
-Let's look at the pros and cons of each approach:
+Let's look at the pros and cons of each style:

 The Tell Manager

 |Quick, no arguments||A narrow perspective from one person's point of view|